Axway-API-Builder-Ext/Axway-University/section-1/README.md

 Here, we install NodeJS, NPM, and the Axway CLI.
 We also recommend installing Docker and Postman for some of the later examples.

 5. Your First Project
 Now that we're ready, we install API Builder and create your first project.
 Each project comes with a sample flow, so we test that the flow works.
+You can see an example here: [first-project](https://github.com/Axway-API-Builder-Ext/Axway-University/tree/main/section-1/first-project).